sigstore/docs/content/en/policy-controller/overview.md

 The `ClusterImagePolicy` specifies `spec.images` which specifies a list of `glob` matching patterns.
 These matching patterns will be matched against the image digest of PodSpec resources attempting to be deployed.
+Note that we use Duck typing here, so when we say PodSpec, we enforce these against higher level resources that result in pods, for example, Deployment, StatefulSet, etc. by default.
+You can configure these with `MatchResource` (see more below).
+Reason for this default is that if we only enforce at the Pod level, the user may be confused when their `Deployment` is accepted, yet later on the `Pod`s are unable to start due to policies blocking them.

 Glob uses golang [filepath](https://pkg.go.dev/path/filepath#Match) semantics for matching the images against.
 Additionally you can specify a more traditional